ATHman3/tiktok_live_comments_scrap/README.md

 This project allows you to scrape all comments from a TikTok live stream and save them to a CSV file in the `chat` folder.

+This project is built on top of the [TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) library by zerodytrash.
+Make sure to check out their repository for more information and to show your support.

 ## Prerequisites

 Before running this project, make sure you have the following installed: